How to claim

 - meal allowance – if a meal is not provided at public expense

-- financial loss allowance – for loss of earnings, benefit or expenses
+- financial loss allowance – for loss of earnings, benefit or expenses up to a maximum amount

 You have 14 days from the date your jury service ends to complete the claim form and return it, along with all your receipts, to the Northern Ireland Courts and Tribunals Customer Service Centre.